 Needless to say how fast technology is evolving and so, to hold onto competitive advantage, contemporary businesses must rethink their online strategy to impress customers in newer ways, while keeping pace with cutting-edge technologies.
 Sensing the market pulse much before, the biggies on the ecommerce block were quick to resort to eCommerce mobile app development.
 True that developing an ecommerce mobile app comes with its own set of challenges, but if you are guided by the master of this trade, turning the app challenges into a cakewalk becomes easier than it otherwise is.

-Ecommerce and app - both the words have ‘bread and butter’ sort of familiarity if taken individually, however some of the industry insiders are still confused if an ecommerce website suffices or an ecommerce mobile app is an absolute must.
+Ecommerce and app - both the words have ‘bread and butter’ sort of familiarity if taken individually, however some of the industry insiders are still confused whether an ecommerce website development is sufficient or an ecommerce mobile app is an absolute must.

-Watching your buck is always good and knowing why it’s beneficial to go with certain flows (read, app trend! ) is even better!
+Watching your buck is always good and knowing why it’s beneficial to go with certain flows (read, mobile commerce trend! ) is even better!

 Let’s do a quick questionnaire for some hints to begin with.